signalfx/integrations/appdynamics/README.md

 # ![](https://github.com/signalfx/Integrations/blob/master/appdynamics/img/integrations_appdynamics.png) AppDynamics Integration

-_This is a directory consolidate all the metadata associated with the AppDynamics Integration.
+_This is a directory to consolidate all the metadata associated with the AppDynamics Integration.
 The relevant code for the integration can be found [here](https://github.com/signalfx/appd-integration)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)